 It’s actually quite easy and inexpensive to get your own little food garden started right outside your back door using different types of creative growing methods.

 Most fruits and veggies are adaptable and will be happy growing in a container or vertically.
 These include bell peppers, hot peppers, carrots, beans, peas, peppers, cucumbers and many more.

 There are so many different types of vertical growing options available too.
 This is handy since a lot of people are living in smaller homes or condos and most have limited yard space if any at all.

-There are numerous veggies to choose from and grow.
 The easiest are carrots, potatoes, beans, lettuce, Swiss chard.
-The easiest to grow fruits I’ve found so far are blueberries, huckleberries, raspberries and cherry trees.
+The easiest fruits I’ve found to grow so far are blueberries, huckleberries, raspberries and cherry trees.

-The bountiful harvest of sweet delicious fruit and veggies that can be grown in containers is amazing in taste and rewarding to grow as well.
+The bountiful harvest of sweet, delicious, pesticide free fruit and veggies that can be grown in containers huge.
+It’s amazing in taste and rewarding to grow.

-This picture to the right is a real image of a pile of red, yellow, black and purple raspberries from my garden in late August.
+This picture to the right is a real image of a pile of red, yellow, black and purple raspberries from my garden in late August last year.

 There is a brief time each year that all of the raspberry varieties are producing at once.
 This is the most delicious time of year.

 At the Beginning

 When I started gardening, I learned on my own and no one told me that I couldn’t do gardening this way…so I did!

-It was about 5 years into successfully container gardening and food growing in crazy ways and reaping quite large harvests that I started reading books on gardening.
+It was about 5 years into successfully “learn as I go” container food gardening and growing in crazy ways and ultimately reaping quite large harvests that I started reading books on gardening.

-I found out from the books that none of my plants would tolerate growing in a container.
+I found out from these books that none of my plants would tolerate growing in a container.
 The books said that my food plants would struggle to thrive, would have poor harvests and eventually die.

 Really?
-I wondered as I looked out over my lush, green garden full of fruit and veggies.
+I wondered as I looked out over my ageing but lush, green garden full of fruit and veggies.
 I guess no one told them they couldn’t grow like that!